2026 Women's European Volleyball Championship Pool C

 Pool C is one of four pools of the preliminary round of the 2026 Women's European Volleyball Championship.
 The pool consists of the co-hosts Azerbaijan, Belgium, Portugal, Netherlands, Romania, and Spain.
 All games were played at the National Gymnastics Arena in Baku from 21 to 28 August 2026.
-The top four teams will advance to the final round.
+The top four teams advanced to the final round.
+With five wins, Belgium won the group, with Netherlands, co-hosts Azerbaijan and Portugal advancing with four, three and two wins respectively.
+The Portuguese reached the knockout stage for the first time ever.